 July 28, 2019

 It used to be that when you hired new fleet drivers, you’d just have to hand over the keys and hope for the best.
-Likewise, driving logs were kept in ratty notebooks stuffed into glove boxes and fleet maintenance was often only thought of after problems arose.
+Likewise, electronic driver logs were kept in ratty notebooks stuffed into glove boxes and fleet maintenance was often only thought of after problems arose.

 With today’s GPS Fleet Tracking Systems, it’s so much easier to manage a fleet of drivers and the equipment they use.
 But there are so many options on the market.
 How do you know which is going to be right for your business?
 There are a number of factors to consider, but our GPS fleet tracking system buying guide can help you make sense of your options.

-There are a great number of GPS tracking solutions available for your fleet, and each has its own unique set of features.
+There are a great number of vehicle fleet management software options available for your fleet, and each has its own unique set of features.
 If you’re looking for something very simple that only tells you where your drivers and equipment are at any given time, there are a myriad of options that will do so.
 Likewise, solutions that offer eLog compliance are easy to come by.
 But why not get the most out of your investment with advanced features to help your business run more efficiently?

 Did you know that each year your drivers has a one in 15 chance of being involved in a collision?
 According to Automotive Fleet Magazine, the annual accident rate for commercial fleets is around 20%, with some industries even higher.

-One major bonus to your business is a system that helps your drivers become safer on the road.
+One major bonus to your business is a system that helps your drivers become safer on the road known as Azuga FleetMobile, a fleet tracking app.
 Many trackers will monitor unsafe behaviors such as speeding and hard braking.
 But reporting this behavior to drivers at the end of their shift or the end of the workweek is considerably less effective than real-time coaching.
 Look for solutions that offer an in-cab buzzer or personalized video coaching to help curb bad behaviors as they happen.

 In addition to correcting bad behavior, rewarding good behavior is a great way to improve driver safety.
 Options that recognize drivers who maintain good safety ratings can be a wonderful way to incentivize improvement and retain good drivers in the long run.
 Look specifically for a system that offers you the ability to see who is driving safely and who still needs some help in this area.